Board of Directors

 Bill received a BS in industrial engineering from Stanford University, and an MBA in finance from the University of California, Berkeley.

 Simon Segars joined the Dolby Board of Directors in February 2015.
 Mr. Segars has worked for ARM Holdings plc, a designer and provider of microprocessors, software development tools and related technologies, from 1991 through the present.
 Mr. Segars has served as ARM’s Chief Executive Officer since July 2013 and as a member of its board of directors since 2005.
 He served as President of ARM in 2013 before being promoted to Chief Executive Officer.
 Mr. Segars held the position of Executive Vice President and General Manager, Physical IP Division, from 2007 to 2012.
 Prior senior roles at ARM include Executive Vice President, Engineering; Executive Vice President, Worldwide Sales; and Executive Vice President, Business Development.
 Mr. Segars worked on many of the early ARM CPU products and led the development of the ARM7 and ARM9 Thumb® families.
 He holds a number of patents in the field of embedded CPU architectures.
 Mr. Segars received his Bachelors in Electronic Engineering from the University of Sussex, and obtained a Masters of Computer Science from the University of Manchester.
+In recognition of his extraordinary lifetime accomplishments and his impact on the global technology industry, Mr. Segars was conferred an Honorary Doctor of Science from the University of Sussex.
 In addition to serving on ARM’s board of directors, Mr. Segars currently serves on the boards of directors of the Electronic Design Automation Consortium and the Global Semiconductor Alliance.

 Roger S. Siboni has been a member of the Dolby Board of Directors since 2004.
 Roger was the Chairman and former CEO of Epiphany, Inc., the leading provider of intelligent customer interaction software.